"What does S³ mean?"

 "What are the height requirements for those using S³?"

-The inclined handlebars of S³ can accommodate people who are 4 feet, 8 inches up to 6 feet, 8 inches tall.
+The slightly inclined handlebars of S³ can accommodate people who are 4 feet, 8 inches up to 6 feet, 8 inches tall.
 However, people outside this range have successfully used the device.